chengongpp/go-optimization-guide/docs/02-networking/efficient-net-use.md

 While it might seem efficient to reuse a single `http.Client`, each target host maintains its own internal connection pool within the underlying `http.Transport`.
 If you use the same client for multiple base URLs, you end up mixing connection reuse and causing head-of-line blocking across unrelated services.
 Worse, DNS caching and socket exhaustion become harder to track.

-Instead, define one `http.Client` per logical upstream service, especially if you operate within a service mesh or call many third-party APIs.
-This approach improves isolation and predictability.
+Instead, create a dedicated `http.Client` for each upstream service you interact with.
+This improves connection reuse, avoids cross-talk between services, and usually makes behavior more predictable, especially in environments like service meshes or when dealing with multiple external APIs.

 ### Use `ConnContext` and `ConnState` Hooks for Debugging

-These hooks are invaluable when diagnosing long-lived connections, memory leaks, or resource exhaustion in production. `ConnState` lets you track transitions such as `StateNew`, `StateActive`, `StateIdle`, and `StateHijacked` per connection.
+These hooks are useful for tracking the lifecycle of each connection—especially when debugging issues like memory leaks, stuck connections, or resource exhaustion in production.
+The `ConnState` callback gives visibility into transitions such as `StateNew`, `StateActive`, `StateIdle`, and `StateHijacked`, allowing you to log, trace, or apply custom handling per connection state.

 By monitoring these events, you can detect when connections hang, fail to close, or unexpectedly idle out.
 It also helps when correlating behavior with client IPs or network zones.